tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/sizeValues.png">

 After the pipeline completes a run, run times will vary by hardware capacity, open the __All_Classifier_Comparison_(current time).csv__ file to compare the performance of the various classifiers.
+This is a summary of the overall statistical performance of each classifier.

 More statistical information will be printed to the log window.

 This will be located under __training_area/Results__.

-For the testing dataset, several classifiers should demonstrate the same accuracy statistics as the image size is very small as they contain at most 3 cells per image.
+If you desire even more detailed statistical information about each individual classifier:
+1. Reciever operator curves are also automatically generated for each classifier and located inside of __training_area/Weka_Output_Counted/classifier#/classifier# roc curve.pdf__.
+2. The number of true positives, false positives, and false negatives for each individual image for each individual classifier can be found in __training_area/Weka_Output_Counted/classifier#/classifier# Final.csv__.
+3. The morphological data and the correctness of each individual object counted for each individual image for each indivdual classifier can be found in __training_area/Weka_Output_Counted/classifier#/classifier# Results.csv__.

 As an example, the output in log will look like this.